meshhq/MeshStudioWebsite/content/blog/2017-11-3-fun-with-levenshtein-distance.md

 levenshteinDistance(word1, word2)
 ```

 So now you’re asking, “When would I use this?”.
-First, there’s almost certainly some sort of derivative of a Levenshtein counter in every auto-correct tool ever made.
+First, there’s almost certainly some sort of derivative of a Levenshtein counter in every autocorrect tool ever made.
 Aside from that, use your imagination to think of ways it could be used in trivia games, text adventures, language/speech recognition, and even AI.
 Being able to account for human error in typing and speaking can create a much more fluid and immersive UX.

 The function above can get far more complex depending on how ‘smart’ you want you system to be.
 You can start comparing adjacent characters, syllables, parts of speech, and working point values into each of them depending on what your system values.
 Go wild with Levenshtein 🚀🙌